Look, I get it.

 And when a price breaks out of resistance, what happens?
 Well, momentum traders will buy the breakout.
 Short traders will get stopped out.

-Their stop losses are actually buy orders which will also fuel the buying pressure.
+Their stop losses are actually bought orders which will also fuel the buying pressure.
 This leads to a higher probability of a breakout trade.

 So the first thing to do when buying high and selling higher is, if the price has not breakout yet, you want to look for a buildup at resistance.

-And then have a buy stop order at the highs to buy the breakout.
+And then a buy high sell higher strategy is to have a buy stop order at the highs to buy the breakout.

 For your stop loss, you can just go 1 ATR below the lows of the buildup.